-- 68% of parents reported their kids improved their attitudes towards reading - 62% of parents reported an increase in reading ability - 86% of parents believed their summer program offered leadership development opportunities - 98% of parents were satisfied with their summer programs
+- 68% of parents reported their kids improved their attitudes towards reading18 - 62% of parents reported an increase in reading ability18 - 86% of parents believed their summer program offered leadership development opportunities18 - 98% of parents were satisfied with their summer programs18

 Figure 8.
+Summer Learning Loss and the Academic Achievement Gap21

-Summer Learning Loss and the Academic Achievement Gap network of school districts, educators, school boards, education leaders, mayors, legislators, nonprofits, funders, civic leaders and parents working collaboratively to create and expand access to high quality summer learning opportunities for all California students.
+Summer Learning Loss Increases the Achievement Gap

+California has seen а growing commitment to summer learning programs spurred in large part by the Summer Matters Campaign.
+Summer Matters is a statewide network of school districts, educators, school boards, education leaders, mayors, legislators, nonprofits, funders, civic leaders and parents working collaboratively to create and expand access to high quality summer learning opportunities for all California students.